cMadan/calcFD/README.md

 % The calcFD toolbox is available from: http://cmadan.github.io/calcFD/.
 %
 % Please cite this paper if you use the toolbox:
-%   Madan, C. R., & Kensinger, E. A. (under review).
+%   Madan, C. R., & Kensinger, E. A. (in press).
 Cortical complexity as a measure of
 %       age-related brain atrophy.
+NeuroImage.
 %
 %
 % 20160224 CRM